-2.15.2 Replacing a server and a hybrid disk of the shared disk
+2.15.2 Replacing a server and a hybrid disk of the shared disk clpsvcctrl.sh --disable core

 Connect to the Cluster WebUI with a management IP address.
 If you do not have any management IP address, connect to it by using the IP address of a server that is not to be replaced.